marshki/matlab_installer/README.md

 __Liftoff:__

-Grab the script for your OS from `/src` in this repository, then, with elevated privileges, call the script (*[caffeinate](https://ss64.com/osx/caffeinate.html) will prevent OS X from going to sleep during the installation)*:
+Grab the script for your OS from `/src` in this repository, then, with elevated privileges, call the script (*[caffeinate](https://ss64.com/osx/caffeinate.html) will prevent macOS from going to sleep during the installation)*:

 * `sudo bash linux_installer.sh (Linux)`, or: `caffeinate -i sudo bash macOS_installer.sh` (macOS) to auto-install the most recent version of Matlab.